skillswithjazzy-alt/desktop-companion/README.md

 ---

 *Built by a CS student who was tired of boring desktop companions and had an all nighter to spare.*

+If you use this in your own project a credit or star would be appreciated but is not required.